Python-SIP/sip/docs/api_14.rst

         be returned.

-.. c:function:: void sipSetTypeUserObject(PyTypeObject *type, PyObject *user)
+.. c:function:: void sipSetTypeUserObject(sipWrapperType *type, PyObject *user)

     Each generated type corresponding to a wrapped C/C++ type, or a user sub-class of such a type, can contain a reference to a single Python object